 The No Project Alternative would not involve activities that could impact significant archaeological, historic, or paleontological resources, or human remains.
 The proposed Project would result in significant and unavoidable adverse change to historical resources, including the Topock TCP.
 The No Project Alternative would not alter existing conditions and would therefore not cause impacts to cultural resources.
+However, the No Project Alternative would result in the passive continuation of groundwater contamination and therefore, water, which is a contributor to the TCP, would continue to be impacted.
 Because the No Project Alternative would cause no adverse change to archaeological, historical resources, human remains, or paleontological resources, it would not cause or contribute to any cumulative effect on cultural resources.
+Although the contaminated water would continue to contribute to impacts to the Topock TCP, the impact would not be as great to the Topock TCP as construction and operation of the proposed

-Therefore, the No Project Alternative would avoid the significant adverse effects to historical and cultural resources that would occur under the Project.
+Project.
+Therefore, the No Project Alternative would avoid most of the significant adverse effects to historical and cultural resources that would occur under the Project.